-We may notice similarities with event-calculus formulations [Kowalski and Sergot, 1986].
-In fact, recent work presented in [Berreby et al., 2017] extends the event calculus for a-priori checking of agents' plans.
-[Tufis and Ganascia, 2014] treats the run-time checking of actions performed by BDI agents, and proposes an implementation under the JADE platform; this approach is related to ours, though the temporal aspects and the correction of violations are not present there.
+We may notice similarities with event-calculus formulations [44].
+In fact, recent work presented in [45] extends the event calculus for a-priori checking of agents' plans.
+[46] treats the run-time checking of actions performed by BDI agents, and proposes an implementation under the JADE platform; this approach is related to ours, though the temporal aspects and the correction of violations are not present there.

-Deontic logic has been used for building well-behaved ethical agents, like, e.g., in the approach of [Bringsjord et al., 2006].
+Standard deontic logic (SDL) and its extensions ([47], [48]) are regarded as theories of 'ought-to-be' (or also 'ought-to-do'), thus they are certainly applicable to Ethics issues.
+'Per se', deontic logics are not defined for agents.
+I.e., these logics are not originally targeted at formalizing the concept of actions being obligatory, permissible, or forbidden for an agent.
+Moreover, despite many desirable properties SDL and related approaches are problematic because of various paradoxes and limitations ([48],[49]).
+Concerning deontic logics targeted to agents and actions, and thus adequate for the formalization of Machine Ethics issues, a suitable semantics had been proposed by [50] and the corresponding axiomatization has been investigated by [51].
+For a survey on deontic logics developments the reader may refer to [48].
+Deontic logics have been used for building well-behaved ethical agents, like, e.g., in the approach of [52].
 However, this approach requires an expressive deontic logic.
-To obtain such expressiveness, one needs highly hybrid modal and deontic logics that are undecidable.
-Even for decidable logics such as the zero-order version of Horty's System [Horty, 2001], decision procedures are likely to exhibit inordinate computational complexity.
+To obtain such expressiveness (while of course not compromising efficiency), one needs highly hybrid modal and deontic logics that are undecidable.
+Even for decidable logics such as the zero-order version of Horty's System ([50]), decision procedures are likely to exhibit inordinate computational complexity.
 In addition, their approach is not generally applicable to agent-oriented frameworks.
-There are also other challenges related to some paradoxes and limitations of deontic logic family ([Hilpinen and McNamara, 2013], [Broersen and van der Torre, 2011]).
-Therefore, although our approach cannot compete in expressivity with deontic logic, still in its simplicity it can be usefully exploited in practical applications.
+Therefore, although our approach cannot compete in expressiveness with deontic logic, still in its simplicity it can be usefully exploited in practical applications.